DoomNuke/Network/README.md

 3. ACK - REACK functionality
 4. Multi-Threaded in a sense, since it works with 10 ports and it accepts any request then it should be multi-threaded.

+It suppose to be available in the final version for windows and MACs aswell, because of some functions that are suppose to make it run and some CRLF issues that I haven't implemented for now.

+it is available for Linux for now, to run it you need to get to the terminal, cd to the path of the project, type make and hit enter, and then run it with ./tftp_server_r, ./tftp_client_r

 That's one of my first big projects so far, and hopefully will get better later on :) .

 Feel free to try it out!